Paisley, Renfrewshire: Media

 Paisley has one local daily newspaper, the Paisley Daily Express, which is owned by the Trinity Mirror Group.
 Various local radio stations have operated at times, including Q96 from 1992 to 2007 – serving the Renfrewshire area, although for a considerable period based in neighbouring Glasgow.
 Its replacement, Glasgow-based Guardian Media Group station 96.3 Rock Radio carries Renfrewshire focused material.
 In October 2011 Rock Radio, faced with falling advertising revenue, was rebranded by Guardian Media Group as Real Radio XS after a proposed management buyout failed to materialise.

-Paisley has two local radio stations, Paisleyradio.com broadcasts from the centre of Paisley with a large online audience.
-Paisleyradio.com won the Prestige Scotland Radio Station of the Year award 3 times 2021/22, 2022/23 and 2023/24.
-In 2023, paisleyradio.com officially became the most successful radio station from Paisley with 8 media awards.
+Paisley has two local radio stations.
+Paisleyradio.com broadcasts from the centre of Paisley with a large online audience.
 Paisley FM broadcasts from the Grammar School, it covers Paisley, Renfrew and Johnstone.

 Sport

 St Mirren Park, home stadium of St Mirren F.C.

 St Mirren F.C. is Paisley's sole professional association football team.
 As of 2018, it plays in the Scottish Premiership.
 In 2009, the team moved from their Love Street stadium to a new 8,029 capacity stadium, known formally as St Mirren Park, on Greenhill Road.
 The stadium was later renamed as The Paisley 2021 Stadium to mark the town's bid to be UK City of Culture in 2021.
 St Mirren last won the Scottish Cup on 16 May 1987.
-The club won the Scottish League Cup for the first time in its history on 17 March 2013.
+The club won the Scottish League Cup for the first time in its history on 17 March 2013, a feat they repeated on 14 December 2025.
 Another professional football team, Abercorn F.C., was based in Paisley until its decline and liquidation in 1920.

 St Mirren Basketball Club was formed in 1997: they have won the National League title once, in 2000, and have won the Scottish Cup three times (1999, 2002 and 2012).

 Paisley RFC is an amateur rugby union club based at the Anchor Recreation Grounds in Paisley.

 Kelburne Hockey Club is a local club which was founded in 1969.